-Odeint requires a constructor and an \emph{Algebra} for the \emph{state}.
-The constructor is used for creating temporary variables of the same \emph{state-type} that may be required for a specific stepper.
-The \emph{Algebra} defines arithmetic operations on the \emph{state-type}, which allows Odeint to compute combinations of \emph{state}s.
-To use adaptive or error-controlled steppers, the \emph{state} object must also provide a method to compute a norm (i.e., a mathematical ``distance'') of the corresponding \emph{state-type}.
-Additionally, another function/functor can be passed to Odeint as an \emph{observer}, which is called before every time step.
-This can be used to write output or provide additional code to be run at each time step.
+To use adaptive or error-controlled steppers, the \emph{state} object must also provide a method to compute a norm over the corresponding \emph{state-type}.
+This norm is usually the $L_\infty$ norm to bound the global error, but any other norm can alternatively be implemented.
+In addition, a separate function or functor can be passed to Odeint as an \emph{Observer}, which is called before each time step.
+This can be used, e.g., to write output to a file or to provide additional code to be run before each time step.
 The interplay of these objects in Odeint is illustrated in Fig.~\ref{fig:odeint}.